 Keep in mind that the statutes of limitations vary from state-to-state, and the number of years you have to file a claim may differ, depending on the circumstances related to your claim.
 This is why it is important to speak to a licensed lawyer who has experience working with claims such as yours.

-The Florida Statute of Limitations is usually four years from the date of the accident in cases involving personal injury.
+The Florida Statute of Limitations is usually two years from the date of the accident in cases involving personal injury.
 However, if the injury leads to a death, surviving family members only have two years from the date of the fatality to file a valid wrongful death claim and seek financial compensation.

 For instance, if your loved one passed away on October 1, 2019, you must file a wrongful death claim no later than October 1, 2021.
 Once the two year period passes, the at-fault party can no longer be punished by the courts and you may be disqualified from the opportunity to pursue compensation.